 Test out the A.I. together—compare human and A.I. output (a piece of creative writing, a laboratory experiment) to understand the limits of the A.I. (the instructor’s account should be used to generate output, given data security and privacy concerns)

-Students cannot be required to use A.I. or create accounts for A.I. platforms; though, for those interested students, you might suggest a voluntary assignment that asks students to compare and reflect on their learning experiences between attempting work with and without A.I.
-Suggest to students that they create an email account especially for signing up to these platforms or use your instructor account to generate a batch of outputs.
+Students cannot be required to use outside A.I. tools or create accounts for A.I. platforms, but for interested students, you might suggest a voluntary assignment that asks students to use [login required], to compare and reflect on their learning experiences between attempting work with and without A.I.